Results matter, especially after an arrest. See how our past successes have helped our former clients.

 When the unexpected occurs, we are here 24/7 to listen to your side of the story and act on your behalf.

 Anyone who’s watched the news, read it online, or even just scroll through their Facebook feed recently, will be familiar with the tragic “swatting” case leading to the death of Andrew Finch.
-After a Call of Duty disagreement led to a prank call being made to police, reporting a shooting at Finch’s house, Finch was shot dead upon opening the door to police.
+After a Call of Duty disagreement led to a prank call being made to police, reporting a shooting at Finch’s house, Finch was shot dead upon opening the door to the police.
 The man suspected of making the prank call and, as such, contributing to the death of Andrew Finch, is currently being held without bail, pending extradition to Kansas.

 One Thursday evening in late December, Wichita police received a 911 call reporting a hostage situation in the Finch household.
 The man making the call claimed to be in the house, and told dispatchers he had shot someone in the head.
 Working with the information they had, armed police attended the address, where Andrew Finch answered the door.
 When 28-year-old Finch reached for his waistband, an officer discharged his weapon, with devastating consequences for the Finch family.